Connecting wood using dowel joinery can be a tricky job.

-To make this 3-ways dowel jig you can download the free plans in this blog.
+To make this 3-ways dowel jig you can download the free DIY dowel jig plans in this blog.

 Step 2 | Making the base

-First, all holes were drilled in this 3-ways dowel jig.
+First, I drilled all holes in this DIY dowel jig.

 So pay attention to the correctness of the width of these slots.